 - 3

-Then the doctor will carefully guide the injection into the joint space, using an ultrasound to ensure precision.
+Then the doctor will carefully guide the injection into the joint space, possibly using an ultrasound to ensure precision.

 - 4